 We’ve written here before about the 2007 rescue of a treasure-trove of government films from a shuttered film laboratory.
 Archivists from the National Archives recovered many films produced across the Federal government so they could be preserved and made accessible to the public.
 You may be familiar with the anti-drug film Curious Alice, but I … Continue reading Falling Down an Archival Rabbit Hole: Following the Trail from Finished Film Back to the Research that Inspired It

 This year marks the 40th anniversary of the National Women's Conference held November 18-21, 1977 in Houston, Texas.
 This conference was the United States' answer to the United Nations World Conference on Women held in 1975 in Mexico City.
 After the United Nations declared 1975 International Women's Year, President Ford issued Executive Order 11832 creating … Continue reading Spotlight: National Women’s Conference of 1977

-This week's guest post is from Audrey Amidon.
-Audrey is a Preservation Specialist in NARA's Motion Picture Preservation Lab.
 Mission Preservation!
-Technical Assessment of the Films of the Defense Visual Information Center in the Motion Picture Preservation Lab In 2006, the National Archives accessioned over 2700 titles from the Defense Visual Information Center (DVIC). … Continue reading What Would You Do If 40 Tons of Records Arrived on Your Doorstep?
+Technical Assessment of the Films of the Defense Visual Information Center in the Motion Picture Preservation Lab In 2006, the National Archives accessioned over 2700 titles from the Defense Visual Information Center (DVIC).
+By the time the 51 pallets (coming to 40 tons!) of motion picture and video records arrived at Archives II … Continue reading What Would You Do If 40 Tons of Records Arrived on Your Doorstep?